Get evidence to appeal a speeding fine today. It's fast and completely free.

 How long until they respond to my request?

 After the police have received your request, they have to reply in full within 30 days, or give a valid reason for asking for an extension.
-If this happens, our support team is here to help.

 What if they don't respond to my request?